midmihua/design-patterns-js/README.md

 An example of where the Prototype pattern is useful is the initialization of business objects with values that match the default values in the database.
 The prototype object holds the default values that are copied over into a newly created business object.

 Classical languages rarely use the Prototype pattern, but JavaScript being a prototypal language uses this pattern in the construction of new objects and their prototypes.

+> ### Structural Patterns

+> #### 1.
+Adapter

+ The Adapter pattern translates one interface (an object's properties and methods) to another.
+Adapters allows programming components to work together that otherwise wouldn't because of mismatched interfaces.
+The Adapter pattern is also referred to as the Wrapper Pattern.

+One scenario where Adapters are commonly used is when new components need to be integrated and work together with existing components in the application.

+Another scenario is refactoring in which parts of the program are rewritten with an improved interface, but the old code still expects the original interface.

+> #### 2.
+Decorator

+The Decorator pattern extends (decorates) an object’s behavior dynamically.
+The ability to add new behavior at runtime is accomplished by a Decorator object which ‘wraps itself’ around the original object.
+Multiple decorators can add or override functionality to the original object.

+An example of a decorator is security management where business objects are given additional access to privileged information depending on the privileges of the authenticated user.
+For example, an HR manager gets to work with an employee object that has appended (i.e. is decorated with) the employee's salary record so that salary information can be viewed.

+Decorators provide flexibility to statically typed languages by allowing runtime changes as opposed to inheritance which takes place at compile time.
+JavaScript, however, is a dynamic language and the ability to extend an object at runtime is baked into the language itself.